Cryptographic hash function: Properties

 Collision resistance implies second pre-image resistance but does not imply pre-image resistance.
-The weaker assumption is always preferred in theoretical cryptography, but in practice, a hash-function which is only second pre-image resistant is considered insecure and is therefore not recommended for real applications.
+The weaker assumption is always preferred in theoretical cryptography, but in practice, a hash-function that is only second pre-image resistant is considered insecure and is therefore not recommended for real applications.

 Informally, these properties mean that a malicious adversary cannot replace or modify the input data without changing its digest.
 Thus, if two strings have the same digest, one can be very confident that they are identical.
 Second pre-image resistance prevents an attacker from crafting a document with the same hash as a document the attacker cannot control.
 Collision resistance prevents an attacker from creating two distinct documents with the same hash.